Karla Powers, MBA, CHFP

 Social Media Intern

-Currently, Diana studies Social Work and Pre-Law at Siena College.
+Recently, Diana graduated with a BA in Social Work and Pre-Law at Siena College.

 “I am Diana Procopis, currently Interning with NYSBHA.
 I have a strong interest in helping both individuals and communities who face oppression.
 In the near future I aspire to continue my education and pursue a law degree.
 By interning with NYSBHA I have learned critical skills such as, time management, social engagement and professional networking.
 With all of these skills I have gained through NYSBHA internship, I intend on using and improving in my future careers.”